WhiteHeadbanger/FileSystem/README.md

 * More commands.
 * Refactor, because the code is awful.
-* Eventually work on the GUI.
+* Maybe, eventually, work on the GUI.
 * Maaaaybe implement some kind of bash language, or an entirely new language to create scripts.

+## How to contribute

+If you feel like contributing, there's no standard protocol just yet, but you can clone the project and make a pull request.